rehierl/node-tree-outliner/3-4-0-design-5.md

 Put differently: The presequent parent container would have to be associated with a section which is declared by a subsequent sectioning node.
-That is with an, at the time of being entered, unknown section.
+That is with an, at the time of being entered, unknown section (i.e. an undefined section error).

 **CLARIFICATION**
 A section is not some arbitrary subsequence of the tree's node sequence.